"When the student is ready, the teacher appears."

 Real obedience has a particular quality:

-Chosen: You've decided to follow, not been forced.
+Chosen: We decided to follow and learn.
+We were not forced.

-Discerning: You've evaluated the teacher and found them worthy.
+Discerning: We evaluated the teacher and found them worthy.

 Growing Obedience